The best LGBT-friendly hotels

 Los Angeles

 The City of Angels' LGBT history began with some of the world's first gay protests, back in the 1950s.
-Today, downtown L.A., Silver Lake and even Long Beach (on the city's southern edge) are home to gay-owned businesses, queer clubs and year-round events.
+Today, downtown L.A., Silver Lake and even Long Beach (on the city's southern edge) are home to gay-owned businesses and clubs and year-round events.

-But West Hollywood remains the city's top queer destination -- and technically a city unto itself, with its own mayor and city council.
+But West Hollywood remains the city's top LGBT destination -- and technically a city unto itself, with its own mayor and city council.
 Its two square miles comprise arguably the gayest city in America, hosting L.A.
 Pride in early June.

 LGBT travelers can expect to find boutique hotels like The Chamberlain, friendly chains like the Best Western Plus Sunset Plaza Hotel and luxury scenes like The Mondrian to deliver sunny hospitality to an array of guests.